 The 'early payment' option lets you choose whether early payments will be applied on the due date or on the date they were actually paid.
 For example, if a payment is due on July 1 and the customer makes a payment on June 27, choosing “Yes” will mean the payment applies on June 27, choosing “No” means the payment will apply on July 1.
 The earlier a payment applies, the less interest the customer will ultimately pay on the loan, so choosing “Yes” as your early selection will be a benefit to the customer.
 To see how interest is calculated for an early payment, read the between-periods section of the interest application article.

-If the interest application is set to 'Between Transactions,' Advanced Settings will offer “Extra Towards – Between Transactions” and "Cash Drawer" options.
+If the interest application is set to 'Between Transactions,' Advanced Settings will offer “Extra Towards – Between Transactions” and Early Payment.

 Between Transactions Options

-Classic applies the extra amount to the current payment, then the next payment, and finally to principal only.
+• Classic applies the extra amount to the current payment, then the next uncovered payment, and finally to principal only.

 Payment Profile Information